OnionLee/game-table/README.md

   - Excel
   - Json
   - Program
-  - Excel2Json (Run this file in explorer)
+  - Manual Converter (Run this file in explorer)

 AutomaticConverter - (Put it in the assets folder)
+  - Requirements
+    - You should create a Assets/TableSystem/Resources/JsonTable folder
+    - If you want fix the folder path, fix this value Editor/Program/convert.py -> RESOURCES_JSON_PATH

   - Editor

     - Excel
     - Json
     - Program
-    - Excel2Json (If you want to use a manual, you can use it)
+    - Automatic Converter (If you want to use a manual, you can use it)

 Unity-Sample